programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   df = pd.read_csv(content_text)
   return df
 ```
-Code explanation: The `requests` library is used to execute the queries and transform the results into a `pandas` dataframe.
+The `requests` library is used to execute the queries and transform the results into a `pandas` dataframe.
 To do this, we create a function called `to_df()` to streamline the workflow.

 Once we have the function created, we can now put it to work: